HL7/fhir-medmorph/input/pagecontent/background.md

 ### Underlying Specifications

-This guide is based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard, as well as [US Core IG](https://www.hl7.org/fhir/us/core/index.html), [Bulk Data IG](http://hl7.org/fhir/uv/bulkdata/index.html), and [SMART on FHIR Backend Services Authorization](http://hl7.org/fhir/uv/bulkdata/authorization/index.html) specifications, which build additional capabilities on top of FHIR.
+This guide is based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard, as well as [US Core IG]({{site.data.fhir.uscoreR4}}/index.html), [Bulk Data IG]({{site.data.fhir.bullkig}}/index.html), and [SMART App Launch]({{site.data.fhir.smartapplaunch}}/index.html) specifications, which build additional capabilities on top of FHIR.
 This reference architecture is intended to maximize the number of clinical systems that can conform to this guide as well as to allow for easy growth and extensibility of system capabilities in the future.

 Implementers of this specification must understand some basic information about the underlying specifications listed above.